virteal/l8/README.md

 This becomes really interesting when the AST gets dynamically modified!

-Nodes in the AST are called "steps".
+Executable nodes in the AST are called "steps".
 They are the smallest non interruptible executable entities.

-Each Step belongs to a Task.
-Task can involve sub tasks that cooperate.
+Each Step belongs to a Path.
+Task can involve sub tasks that cooperate across multiple paths.

+Example:

+MainTask
+  Task.1 - a task with a single path with a loop
+    MainPath
+      Step
+      Step
+      RepeatStep
+        Step
+        Step
+      Step
+  Task.2 - a task with two paths
+    MainPath.2.1
+      Step
+      Step
+    ForkedPath.2.2
+      Step
+  Task.3 - a task with two simple sub tasks
+    MainPath
+      Step
+        SubTask
+          MainPath
+            Step
+        SubTask
+          MainPath
+            Step